SystemsApproach/private5g/software/start.rst

    webui-5894ffd49d-gg2jh       1/1     Running            0             6m13s

-If you see problematic pods that are not getting into the ``Running`` state, a re-install usually corrects the problem.
+If you see problematic pods that are not getting into the ``Running`` state, a reset usually corrects the problem.
 Type:

 .. code-block::